 - primary tag: UK 111111 123456

 All tags must include the animal's individual ID number.
 A freeze branded 'L' is required to be applied to the hind quarters of cattle exported for slaughter.

-Pigs must have an ear tag or tattoo with a 'UK-GB' prefix, the animal's herd mark and its individual ID number - for example, UK-GB XY6789 1234.
+Pigs moving to the EU or NI must be identified with an ear tag or tattoo with a 'UK-GB' prefix, followed by the herd mark of the departure holding and a unique individual identification number - for example, UK-GB XY6789 1234.

 When equidae, bovine, ovine, caprine and porcine animals are to be exported they need to pass through an approved assembly centre.
 The assembly centres arrange for the animals to be moved to the premises (usually a port or airport) from which they will leave the country.Back to top